faylang/fay/README.md

 * `Defined a`: Will be serialized to `undefined`, and will be ommitted from serialized objects e.g. `Foo Undefined` → `{"instance":"Foo"}`.

+Usually you want to access some JavaScript global when working with the FFI so it's a good idea to always use global access so that a local fay binding won't interfere:

+    alert :: String -> Fay ()
+    alert :: ffi "window.alert(%1)"

+If you want to access `window` (browser) or `global` (nodejs) you can do:

+    log :: String -> Fay ()
+    log = ffi "(function () { this.console.log(%1); }).call()"

+For Google Closure's advanced optimizations you need to use string access to properties:

+    jQuery :: String -> Fay JQuery
+    jQuery = ffi "window['jQuery']"

 ## Contributing

 If you intend on submitting a pull request, whichever branch you